 UK telephone call charges list.

-Special DLA child rules exist for children who are not expected to live more than 6 months.
-This means they can get the DLA child payments faster.
+Special rules exist for children who are not expected to live more than 6 months.
+This means they can get the child payments faster.
 But, you must first:

 When your child reaches 16 they will need to apply for Personal Independence Payments.
 The child should get a letter inviting them to apply for PIP benefit.
 DWP send the letter to the child:

-Child DLA payments may stop if they do not apply for PIP by the date recorded in the letter.
-Applying by the date given means they will continue to receive DLA until their claim gets assessed.
+Note: Child DLA payments may stop if they do not apply for PIP by the date recorded in the letter.
+But, applying by the date given means they will continue to receive the award until their claim gets assessed.